Skip to main content

 There may be cases where a child requires medication during their time with us.
 If a child requires medicine, we will take time with families to familiarise ourselves with the child’s needs and will ensure this information is kept up-to-date.

 When dealing with medication of any kind in the Nursery, strict guidelines will be followed.
 First aid-trained Early Years educators will administer medicine from its original packaging with written consent from the family member which must detail when and how to give the medication.
+If the medication is not in the original packaging, the nursery team are not able to administer the medication.
 A record will be kept of when the medicine has been administered.
 Prescription medication will only be administered provided it was prescribed for the child in question.

 In exceptional and emergency circumstances we will administer Calpol to children if families have agreed to this in advance both in the permission forms as part of enrollment and in writing before each dose.